knight666/portfolio/source/projects/lc2.md

 Adding the context bar turned out to be such a productivity booster that we reused its implementation for other _Crystal Dynamics_ titles.

+### Redesigning the options screens ###

+Although _Lara Croft and the Temple of Osiris_ had a perfectly functional settings screen on Xbox One, I ended up designing a whole now settings screen, specfically for PC.
+This is because PC users famously want to tweak many more settings for their games.
+They want to be able to turn on every graphical bell and whistle, because they want to show off their new rig to their friends.
+The existing settings screen was insufficient for the needs of these users, because it did not support mouse interaction of any kind.

+By using and extending existing Scaleform classes for common UI controls like buttons, checkboxes and sliders, I was able to create a settings subscreen.
+These subscreens could then be filled with controls for every category of settings.
+This saved us a lot of time, because controls could be copied and moved between subscreens with ease.

+Here's what YouTube personality TotalBiscuit had to say in his video review:

+    Blah blah blah settings

 [1]: p2N1h.jpg "{ "orientation": "left" }"
 [2]: p2N1h.jpg "{ "orientation": "right" }"